Colton1skees/Colton1skees.github.io/posts/LuaReversal.md

 When I ran into this problem, I remember reading some post saying that I had to "find the program's internal Lua locking mechanisms".
 In my experience, I've never actually had to do that.

 The solution is simple: hook any Lua API function that gets executed often, and execute whatever API function's you want in your hook.
 Generally I use lua_pcall.
-Some programs don't use lua_pcall, so you may have to hook a different method(such as lua_gettop).
+Some programs don't use lua_pcall though, so you may have to hook a different method(such as lua_gettop).

 The only other issue is figuring out which Lua state to use.
 If a program uses multiple Lua states then you have to figure out which one you want to use.
 If there is a specific Lua state you need to use, then you just have to find a global value specific to that state.
-Here is an example of executing your own Lua code.
+Here is an example of executing your own Lua code in a hooked function.

 ```cpp
 bool bExecuteCustomLuaCode = false;